 A pair of sentai anime programmes were combined to form Voltron: their Japanese titles were Armoured Fleet Dairugger XV and GoLion, King of Beasts.
-In the latter, the vehicles are huge, lion-shaped robots that run and fly about.
-In the GoLion episodes particularly, the influence of Britain's Thunderbirds is felt as both teams take special chutes directly into the cockpits of their five integrated vehicles.
+In the latter, the vehicles are lion-shaped robots that run and fly about.
+In both shows the influence of Gerry Anderson's Thunderbirds is felt: the teams ride special chutes directly into the cockpits of their ships.

 The mysterious 'Voltron II' toys were from a third anime series: Lightspeed Lightning God Albegas.
 It was initially slated for dubbing but new episodes of GoLion-style Voltron were commissioned instead.
 Unfortunately, the style and skill of the original GoLion animations was painfully absent from the supplements.